lavmeiker/capistrano-wpcli/README.md

 Set to true if you would like to create backups of databases on each push.
 Defaults to false.

 * `set :wpcli_local_db_backup_dir`<br/>
 A local dir for storing database backups which is read and writeable.
-Defaults to `backup`.
+Defaults to `backup`.<br/>
 IMPORTANT: Make sure to add the folder to .gitignore to prevent db backups from being in version control.

 * `set :wpcli_args`<br/>
 You can pass arguments directly to WPCLI using this var.
 By default it will try to load values from `ENV['WPCLI_ARGS']`.

 * `set :wpcli_local_uploads_dir`<br/>
-Local dir where WP stores the uploads.
+Local dir where WP stores the uploads.<br/>
-IMPORTANT: Add trailing slash!
+IMPORTANT: Add trailing slash!<br/>
 Optional if using [Bedrock Wordpress Stack](http://roots.io/wordpress-stack/)

 * `set :wpcli_remote_uploads_dir`<br/>
-Remote dir where WP stores the uploads.
+Remote dir where WP stores the uploads.<br/>
-IMPORTANT: Add trailing slash!
+IMPORTANT: Add trailing slash!<br/>
 Optional if using [Bedrock Wordpress Stack](http://roots.io/wordpress-stack/)

 ### Vagrant